Bob's Granite Place of New Hampshire Logo.

 Granite Countertops: Prices, Types and Colors

-Bob's Granite Place is New Hampshire's leading kitchen and bath countertop and cabinet store.
-Our large showroom offers the widest regional selection of granite countertops - along with great monthly specials (links below) and we offer FREE 12-month financing!
-So, no matter whether you're looking for a traditional or exotic granite countertop, our showroom and our importer network ensures you have access to literally thousands of granite slabs - from all over the world!
+Bob's Granite Place is New Hampshire's leading kitchen and bath countertop store.
+Our large showroom offers the widest regional selection of granite countertops with great monthly specials (links below), and remnant sales So, whether you're looking for a traditional or exotic granite countertop, our showroom and importer network ensure that you'll literally have access to thousands of granite slabs from all over the world!

 Granite Countertops New Hampshire - Cost Per Square Foot.